johnttaylor/colony.pico/projects/examples/cpl_2threads/wifi/README.md

 * The `trace here` command routes the printf-tracing output to the command shell's output (instead of STDOUT)
 * The `dm write {name:"delayTime",val:500}` command sets the LED delay time to 500ms, aka 1Hz
 * The `dm write {name:"verbose", val:true}` and `dm write {name:"verbose", val:false}` controls the output messages from the application.
+* The `bye` command exits the command shell and closes the socket connection.
+The application will then accept a new connection and restart the command shell.

 ### Code Snippets